 Billions of dollars heading for Turkey

-“Global investors can get 11 percent to 12 percent return on Turkish T-bills,” said Timothy Ash.
-“At the same time, you are getting very good yield in terms of interest rates on local bonds.”
+"Global investors can get 11 percent to 12 percent return on Turkish T-bills," said Timothy Ash.
+"At the same time, you are getting excellent yield in terms of interest rates on local bonds."

-Since the lira fell to around four lira to the US dollar at the beginning of the year, the currency has steadily been regaining ground, and last week it hit 3.5 to the dollar.
-Its potential for greater gains, coupled with Turkey’s strong economic performance, means it’s one of the world’s most undervalued currencies, Ash continued.
-And this hasn’t escaped foreign investors.
+Since the Lira fell to around four lire to the US dollar at the beginning of the year, the currency has steadily been regaining ground, and last week it hit 3.5 to the dollar.
+Its potential for more significant gains, coupled with Turkey's strong economic performance, means it's one of the world's most undervalued currencies, Ash continued.
+And this hasn't escaped foreign investors.

 "I think 11 to 12 billion dollars of foreign portfolio investment will come to Turkey in the next six months," he said.

 Investment in Turkey

 Although the Lira is still cheap, the underlying strength of the Turkish economy, coupled with the implementation of a raft of economic reforms, means there's plenty of potential for movement.

 The government has lowered taxes on essentials like electronics, furniture, and Turkish property to attract consumer spending and increase the volume of property sales to both the domestic and the international market.
 Banks are being encouraged to increase lending, with average rates of around 12 percent to further promote spending.